 Moreover don’t forget that you can have more conversion points in a campaign.
 Showing related products, offering whitepapers on specific topics, etc. can make help boost a page’s relevancy with the advertising platforms because people that may not connect with your original message may find another way to take action on your site.
 If a user did not find the hiking boots they want, they could still sign-up for new product updates or find a coat that they also need.
 Remember that platforms like Google and Facebook can only see what you are showing them, so if you only track a single form or product it can be seen as less relevant even though many of those users went elsewhere on your site to convert.

-Always Evolve Your Digital Marketing Strategies
+Always Evolve Your Digital Advertising Strategies

 One final mistake many people make is to assume that once they’ve launched a successful campaign, there’s no need to evolve their strategies.
 But just as one size doesn’t fit all when it comes to selling products, marketing on Facebook and Google isn’t a one-and-done activity.
 The most successful advertisers consistently change up elements of their campaigns in order to ensure they continue driving positive results and always have something new and improved to offer potential customers.